kelcyw/darkestdungeon_teambuilder/README.md

     hero type.
 The hero's icon should appear.
 - You can save the state of my application by clicking on the "Save Teams" button.
 - You can reload the state of my application by clicking on the "Load Teams" button.

+# Phase 4: Task 2

+A team named Team 1 was added!
+A team named Team 2 was added!
+A HIGHWAYMAN named Dismas was added to Team 1!
+A CRUSADER named Reynauld was added to Team 1!
+The CRUSADER named Reynauld was removed from Team 1!
+The team named Team 2 was removed!